 NHS England Primary Care Prescribing Guidance

-Following consideration of the responses to the consultation, in November 2017 NHS England announced the publication of guidance to CCGs proposing that certain treatments should no longer being routinely prescribed.
+Following consideration of the responses to this consultation, in November 2017 NHS England announced the publication of guidance to Clinical Commissioning Groups (CCGs) proposing that certain treatments should no longer being routinely prescribed.

-The NHS England Board also decided a full consultation should be held in early 2018 on a proposal that the prescribing of over-the-counter (OTC) products, currently prescribed at NHS expense, should be restricted in the future; a consultation on this topic commenced on 20th December 2017.
+NHS England also undertook a public consultation, in December 2017, on a proposal that the prescribing of over-the-counter (OTC) products, currently prescribed at NHS expense, should be restricted in the future.
+The consultation closed in March 2018.

-In February 2018, the Department of Health and Social Care announced it will be restricting the availability of gluten-free foods on NHS prescriptions.
+In February 2018, the Department of Health and Social Care announced it would be restricting the availability of gluten-free foods on NHS prescriptions.

 Guidance on the prescribing of Low Value Medicines

-NHSCC and NHS England published the proposal on 18 medicines which they suggest should no longer be routinely prescribed in primary care because they are either:
+NHSCC and NHS England published their proposals on 18 medicines which they suggested should no longer be routinely prescribed in primary care because they are either: